-Toddlers will lose their shit for no reason, its best to just roll with it.
+Toddlers will lose their mind for no reason, its best to just roll with it.
 I try not to ever let myself get worked up.
-I try and bring her to my level, not rise to hers. @Burgessadventures
+I try and bring her down to my level, not rise to hers. @Burgessadventures

 I wish I would have been wearing layers because I got so hot holding her and was stuck in a hoodie @apietry

-Try to plan a convenient flight for their awake times (knowing that for international you will need to arrive at the airport several hours early). @Myfamilyfeliz
+Try to plan a convenient flight for their awake times (knowing that for international long haul flights you will need to arrive at the airport several hours early). @Myfamilyfeliz

-We were lucky for all our flights.
-For the 4 times we did Paris to LA, we always had spare seats, the baby bed, and staff that was awesome on the plane.
+We were lucky for all our long haul flights.
+For the 4 times we flew from Paris to LA, we always had spare seats, the baby bed, and the flight attendants were awesome on the plane.
 Maybe I will pack less as I had planned too much stuff to keep her busy. @Fifi_babyselena

 Eating meals in a cramped space with a toddler can be a disaster.
-We ask the flight attendants to bring one meal first so that we can take turns keeping our toddler entertained while the other eats. @Mamatravelpants
+We ask the flight attendant to bring one meal first so that we can take turns entertaining our toddler while the other eats. @Mamatravelpants

-Don’t board with the family boarding announcement - the earlier you board, the longer you have to keep a toddler entertained on the plane! @finelinetravels
+Don’t board the plane with the family boarding announcement – when flying with a toddler, the earlier you board, the longer you have to keep them entertained on the plane! @finelinetravels

 Small toys sometimes just end up being extra weight.
-I carried most of her favourite toys but ended up useless because she was more interested with other stuff (play set gift from the airline, seat entertainment controller, magazine and etc) @vidiatoffany
+I carried most of her favorite toys but ended up useless because she was more interested with other stuff (a play set gift from the flight attendant, seat entertainment controller, magazine and etc) @vidiatoffany